n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 > character.
 They are included in the following expressions in order
 > to correctly match other Indic scripts.

+> Note: Although the Telugu block does not include a "Nukta" mark,
+> there are reports of users using the "Nukta" from other Indic
+> blocks, so shaping engines may encounter a "Nukta" in text runs, and
+> should handle the situation gracefully.

 	C	  Consonant
 	V	  Independent vowel
 	N	  Nukta